 Humidity is also important for this spring cactus.
 It likes a 50-60% humidity range at all times.
 Placing a pebble tray underneath the plant with a little water can provide the right range.
 A humidifier works well too.

 The Easter cactus will move into its active growing phase once flowering subsides.
 At that point, more frequent watering is necessary to fuel its growth until the heat of summer begins to ebb.
 Then, once again, reduce the watering frequency.
 Allow the soil to dry out between waterings in late fall and winter.

 Whatever you do, don’t use that bag of all-purpose potting soil from the big box store for your Easter cactus.
 It won’t like it at all.

 Provide a good cactus or succulent mix for this plant.
 If you can’t find a cactus mix, you can opt for one intended for orchids.
 It should be extremely well-draining and shouldn’t get muddy.
 Soilless mixes are great for this spring cactus, as they aren’t desert cacti their natural environment doesn’t have soil.

 I like to blend my own using a mix of 60% peat moss and 40% perlite.
 Peat moss is slightly acidic and retains just enough water to keep the plant going.
 The perlite ensures it drains off well.

 That slight acidity is preferred by your holiday cactus as well.
 Most grow well in the 5.0-6.0 range.
 Some pre-made potting mixes add a little pH buffer to them, but they’re still just acidic enough to allow your plant to thrive.

-Avoid applying the fertilizer directly to the cactus pads.
+Avoid applying the fertilizer directly to the spring cactus pads.
 Instead, keep it down in the growing medium where it belongs.
 The plant will use its fine root structure to consume it from there.